-As I mentioned in my post of 10 Effective (and PROVEN) Ways to Save for Mothers, Rakuten is a great website to shop online and earn cashback.
+In one of my posts, I shared that Rakuten is a great website to shop online and earn cashback.

 You’ll find hot deals from its partnered retail stores and save even more by shopping through stores that offer high cashback.

-As a long-time user of Ebates, I’ve received several checks in the mail on purchases I’ve made.
+As a long-time user of Rakuten (formerly Ebates), I’ve received several checks in the mail on purchases I’ve made (you also have an option to deposit your cashback balance via PayPal).
 It’s great and also my #1 spot to go to for online shopping.